 The assessment of the dam attenuation effect on floods depends on the inflow hydrographs, given the flood peak quantile.
-The peak flow is, in general, easier to evaluate than the hydrograph shape and volumes, thanks to a greater data availability, and has been calculated in this study according to the above-mentioned SSEM procedure; this procedure will be described below.
-The definition of the synthetic hydrographs will be treated in section 4.
+The peak flow is, in general, easier to evaluate than the hydrograph shape and volumes, thanks to a greater data availability, and has been calculated in this study according to the above-mentioned SSEM procedure.

 The SSEM is the most up-to-date regional flood frequency model applied in the area under analysis, and provides relationships to estimate the L-moments of the PFFC from a set of basin descriptors.
-The L-moments are distribution-free statistics which describe the mean, the variability and the skewness of the distribution of peak maxima, and will be referred to, in the following, as $Q{ind}$ , $L{CV}$ and $L{CS}$ respectively.
+The L-moments are distribution-free statistics that describe the mean, the variability and the skewness of the distribution of peak maxima, and will be referred to, in the following, as $Q{ind}$ , $L{CV}$ and $L{CS}$ respectively.
 If an observation record is available and adequately long, L-moments can be directly estimated on the sample record.
 Otherwise, the regional model is preferable as it compensates the lack of local information (in the ungauged site of interest) with spatial information (time series from other gauged basins).

 The SSEM is used here to estimate L-moments of the PFFC for each basin closed by the reservoirs; it computes L-moments from descriptors through regression models accurately selected and tested among a large set of possible alternatives (see Laio et al., 2011 for models set up).
 Besides being based on an up-to-date hydrological database, the SSEM has also some novel methodological characteristics with respect to other regional models.
 In a first instance, it does not require the definition of homogeneous regions, thus avoiding subjective elements in the choice and delineation of the regions and their homogeneity testing.
 As a consequence, $Q{ind}$ , $L{CV}$ and $L{CS}$ are allowed to (smoothly) vary at any river section.
-SSEM can anyway be considered as an extention of the index-flood method (Dalrymple, 1960), as the expected flood peak $Q_T$ for a fixed return period T is where $Q{ind}$ is the index-flood (the mean of the PFFC) and the growth factor K $K_T$ is a function of the higher-order L-moments, LCV and LCS. $K_T$ is, however, variable from site to site due to the LCV and LCS variability and it is not region-dependent.
+SSEM can anyway be considered as an extention of the index-flood method (Dalrymple, 1960), as the expected flood peak $Q{\rm T}$ for a fixed return period T is where $Q{ind}$ is the index-flood (the mean of the PFFC) and the growth factor K KT is a function of the higher-order L-moments, LCV and LCS.
+KT is, however, variable from site to site due to the LCV and LCS variability and it is not region-dependent.